The Integrity (Lobbyists) Act 2016 was passed to:

-- provide a publicly available register of lobbyists
+- provides a publicly available register of lobbyists

-- provide a code of conduct with which registered lobbyists must comply when dealing with government
+- provides a code of conduct which registered lobbyists must comply with when dealing with government

 - prohibit lobbyists from agreeing to receive payments or other rewards dependent on the outcome of lobbying activities.

-Lobbying activity is communicating with a government representative for the purposes of influencing government decision making.
+Lobbying is communicating with a government representative to influence government decision making.

 A lobbyist is a person, body corporate, unincorporated association, partnership or firm accredited as a lobbyist in Western Australia.

-A government representative includes ministers and ministerial officers, parliamentary secretaries and all other public sector employees including chief executive officers.
+A government representative includes a minister, ministerial officer, parliamentary secretary and every other public sector employee including a chief executive officer.

 What is not considered lobbying?Show more